 This course is based on lectures, discussions, student presentations, essay assignments, and self study, using primary literature.
-There will be special attention for so-called break-through papers and how they change a particular field of research.
-The time schedule involves a limited number of fixed contact hours with teachers, every day one or more hours.
+The time schedule involves a limited number of fixed contact hours with teachers.
 The course will require presence for about 4 hours per day.
 The rest of the time will be spent on self study and student interactions independent of teachers.
 Do expect a heavy workload for a five-day work week and full day commitment at least during office hours.

-Testing will be done by two short written assignments (once in a pair and once individually) and by an oral presentation and a longer written assignment (both individually, each student will present).
+Testing will be done by two short written assignments (once in a pair and once individually), two oral presentations and a longer written assignment (both individually, each student will present).